 Home improvement grants and loans are available to low-income residents who own their home and require necessary repairs or modifications.
 This site simply explains the 504 Home Repair Program.
 After reading the description, if you think you might qualify, click the link to the USDA website.

 Look for subsidized apartments, public housing, and housing choice vouchers.
-Call the Resource Center if you have questions about what program is right for you.
-(800) 955-2232.

 The official U.S. government site for Medicare.
 This site gives you access to your Medicare plan, costs, coverage, claims, forms, and more.

 Providing compassion and alternatives for care in overcoming the effects of traumatic brain injuries.
-This includes: Providing love and comfort to families who are suffering through the anguish of a life changing injury… Enabling alternative treatments for the injured… & Providing education and support to those who suddenly find themselves in the role of caregiver.
+This includes: Providing love and comfort to families who are suffering through the anguish of a life changing injury, enabling alternative treatments for the injured & providing education and support to those who suddenly find themselves in the role of caregiver.

 Modest Needs assists “low-income workers who are struggling to shoulder the burden of a short-term emergency expense.”
 The main type of assistance they provide is called a Self-Sufficiency Grant.
 These funds are given as grants, not loans, meaning the money does not need to be repaid by recipients.
 Self-Sufficiency Grants are intended to help people who work and earn an income, but live just above the poverty level and are therefore unable to take advantage of any social assistance programs.
 These people may be just one paycheck away from financial disaster, and that’s where a grant can help.